JohnoKing/timelim/README.md

 There is no real point to this program, it is just something to experiment with.

 ## Building and Usage
 Run `make` and the timelim binary will be compiled.
-If Timelim needs to be statically compiled, add `-DSTATIC` to `CPPFLAGS` to ensure the correct value is used for `OVERHEAD_MASK`.

 ## Usage
 `Usage: timelim [-jsvV?] number[suffix] ...`